manoth-msft/home-assistant-berlin-transport/README.md

 > 🧐 **Pro tip:**
 > You can also use their [location-based API](https://v6.vbb.transport.rest/api.html#get-stopsnearby) to find all stops nearby using your GPS coordinates.

-### Add the lovelace card

-Go to [[lovelace-berlin-transport-card owned by vas3k](https://github.com/vas3k/lovelace-berlin-transport-card) repo and follow installation instructions there.

 ## 👩‍💻 Technical details